cosmostation/keystation/README.md

 * [Manage saved passwords](https://support.google.com/chrome/answer/95606?co=GENIE.Platform%3DDesktop&hl=en)

+## Issues

+We welcome any type of issues.
+Please provide information in detail when you post issues or bugs.

 ## Contribution

-Any contributions, suggestions, improvements, and feature requests are welcome
+We welcome any contributions, suggestions, improvements, or feature requests.

-We are working on `CONTRIBUTING.md` at the moment.
+There will be `CONTRIBUTING.md` that describes rules and procedure.
 It will be updated soon.

 ## Services and Community by Cosmostation